Cookie Law Definitions

 What are cookies used for?

 Cookies are enabled by the owner of a website.
-Originally, they were created to enable e-commerce solution for the web, as the web did not have any concept of memory.
+Originally, they were created to enable e-commerce solutions for the web, as the web did not have any concept of memory.
 Today, they are meant to enhance the overall experience of a person visiting a website.

 What are First Party Cookies?

-All cookies set by the owner of the website are called first party cookies.
+All cookies set by the owner of the website are called first-party cookies.
 Only the particular website you visited will know and remember some information it gathered about you while you were browsing the website.